R-HTA-in-LMICs/Introduction-to-R-for-HTA-2023/README.md

 <img src="figs/logo.png" width="260" align="right" />
 <br/>

 This repository stores the code, presentations, and material used in the R-HTA in LMICs introductory 2023 tutorial.
 The following sections provide a breakdown of the primary documents and guidance on how to use them for your own personal training.
-The tutorial is based on several open-source frameworks for modelling Cost-Effectiveness Analysis models and Shiny apps in R for HTA (see the [citations](https://github.com/R-HTA-in-LMICs/Advanced-Tutorial-2022#citations) section), developed by the [DARTH](https://darthworkgroup.com) group.
+The tutorial is based on several open-source frameworks for Cost-Effectiveness Analysis modelling in R, developed by the [DARTH](https://darthworkgroup.com) group, for HTA (see the [citations](https://github.com/R-HTA-in-LMICs/Advanced-Tutorial-2022#citations) section).

 ## Navigation